HackUTA-23/GradeDistribution/README.md

 The CSV files were obtained from UT Dallas raw grade distribution files and we used pandas and matplotlib to filter and visualize the data.

-# Contribution and Pull Request
+# Contributing and Pull Request
-If interested in contributing to our codebase, feel free to read the docs for creating a new issue best practices to get started!
+If interested in contributing to our codebase, feel free to check out the issues tab to report your first issue!
+Also pull requests must be linked to an issue to keep everything tidy 🧹